1IN1B/1IN1B/content/_index.md

 <h3>The Atremis </h3>
 <h4>Hello Everyone 👋</h4>

 I'm  Vikki.
-I'm a 22 year old friendly neighborhood full stack web developer, linux/unix & open-source software enthusiast, graduated in computer science and avid reader.
-I build mostly useless and sometimes useful projects.
-Whenever I'm not studying you'll find me writing code (again usleless), watching anime, reading books, listening to music or clicking photos.
+I'm a 22 year old friendly neighborhood full stack web developer, linux/unix & open-source software enthusiast, graduated in computer science and a avid reader.
+I build mostly useless and sometimes useful projects..[Read more](/about).

-I also write about computers, Linux/Unix and other stuff related to softwares, I usually post guides and tutorials.
+I also post guides and tutorials.

 ---------------